ARSC Success Skills Courses

 - Recognizing what it means to be a student at an R1 institution and the role of discovery and involvement in undergraduate research

 This is a much more nuanced, personalized, and involved course for students who have demonstrated a need for more direct academic and personal support and may be on academic probation.
-It is a 2-credit hour course taught by Academic Advisors and/or other student support representatives and Peer Learning Facilitators (PLFs).
+It is a 2-credit hour course taught by Academic Advisors and sometimes other student support representatives and Peer Learning Facilitators (PLFs).
 In this class, students will have more dedicated time to reflect and continue developing proven learning strategies.
 We will also bring campus resources directly to the students as they work to get back on track and decide the next steps of their individual academic journeys.

 First-year students are required to take this course if they fall below a 2.0 GPA during their first semester.
 If you have more questions regarding the policies related to probation and suspension in A&S, please visit the College of Arts & Sciences section of the UNM Catalog, updated annually, and/or speak with your Academic Advisor.
 Please be advised that students required to take this course are automatically enrolled in it following the posting of the previous semester’s grades, and they are not able to drop this course on their own without permission of an advisor.
 If a first-year student opts not to take this course, they must inform their ARSC 198 instructor immediately and will need to either transfer to a different college within The University of New Mexico or be disenrolled from all their courses for the semester.